PeteHaitch/phd_thesis/markdown/wgbs_analysis.md

 Most bisulfite-sequencing alignment software includes methylation calling software (e.g. Bismark includes `bismark_methylation_extractor`), which is run after the alignment and post-processing of the `SAM/BAM` file.
 An general alternative is `Bis-SNP` \citep{Liu:2012ge}, which performs methylation calling, and also variant genotyping, from bisulfite-sequencing data aligned with the user's choice of alignment software.
 These aforementioned methods all perform methylation calling of 1-tuples.
 In contrast, `comethylation` can perform methylation calling at m-tuples. `MethPat` (__CITE__) is also capable of performing methylation calling at m-tuples.

+### A criticism of "identifying methylcytosines"

+__TODO: Need a better title for this section__

+\citet{Lister:2008bh}, one of the first papers to include WGBS data, introduced an idea "to identify the presence of a methylated cytosine" [supplementary material].
+This idea was also used in subsequent, and similarly high-profile, publications from the same group \citep{Lister:2009hy, Lister:2011kg}[^Lister_2013].
+I believe this idea is an unrequired source of confusion, as I will explain.

+[^Lister_2013]: It is worth noting that this idea was not used in the analysis of WGBS data from more recent paper from the same group \citep{Lister:2013et}.

+It is necessary to use scare quotes to distinguish the term "methylcytosine", as used by \citet{Lister:2008bh, Lister:2009hy, Lister:2011kg}, from methylcytosine, the standard definition meaning a 5-methylcytosine.
+I will first describe the idea and how it differs from methylation calling.
+Then I will describe how it is used to (1) estimate the number of methylcytosines in the sample, and (2) as a kind of screening procedure that determines whether each cytosines will be used in downstream analyses.
+Finally, I will explain why (1) is a bad estimator and why I think (2) is unnecessary or misguided.

+A "methylcytosine" is a cytosine in the reference genome where "at least s [sic; I believe this should be "a"] subset of the genomes within the sample were methylated" \citep[supplementary material]{Lister:2009hy}.
+Thus, the idea of identifying "methylcytosines" is to determine whether each cytosine in the reference genome displays any evidence of methylation in the sample.
+To do so, Lister et al. compare each $\beta$-value to a (coverage-specific and sample-specific) cutoff that determines whether the cytosine is classified as a "methylcytosine" or not.

+The exact procedure is not mathematically described in any of \citet{Lister:2008bh, Lister:2009hy, Lister:2011kg}.
+The earliest of these papers, \citet{Lister:2008bh}, includes a short non-mathematical description, while the most detailed description is given in the supplementary material of \citet{Lister:2009hy} and \citet{Lister:2011kg} simply refers to \citet{Lister:2009hy}.
+Because the written descriptions are unclear, and no code is provided to implement the idea, I am unable to determine exactly what was done (__TODO: Discuss with Terry__).
+What follows is my interpretation based on what is described in \citet{Lister:2008bh, Lister:2009hy, Lister:2011kg}.

+The idea is to test the null hypothesis that the observed number of methylated reads at the $i^{th}$ cytosine were simply due to "error", where "error" is a combination of the estimated sequencing error and the estimated bisulfite-converstion error.
+Mathematically, for each cytosine compute a P-value, $P_{i} = \sum_{k = m_{i} + 1}^{k = m_{i} + u_{i}} Prob(X = k)$, where $X = Binom(u_{i} + m_{i}, \epsilon))$ and $\epsilon$ is the estimated "error".
+Then, apply a false discovery rate correction to the resulting $P_{i}$ and declare all cytosines with a FDR-adjusted $P_{i}$ less than some nominal value[^nominal_fdr] to be "methylcytosines".

+[^nominal_fdr]: \citet{Lister:2008bh} used an FDR-adjusted P-value cutoff of $0.05$; \citet{Lister:2009hy} used an FDR-adjusted P-value cutoff of $0.01$.

+I presume the FDR-adjustment to be based on the Benjamini-Hochberg procedure (__CITE__).
+This procedure was performed separately for each methylation context in \citet{Lister:2009hy}, but it is not clear if this is the case for \citet{Lister:2008bh} (a study of _A. thaliani_, which has large amounts of non-CG methylation) or \citet{Lister:2011kg} (a study that includes pluripotent human cell lines that have non-negligible levels of non-CG methylation).

+The $\epsilon$ are estimated on a per-sample basis, with bisulfite-conversion error estimated from the unmethylated chloroplast genome \citep{Lister:2008bh} or from the genome of the lambda phage spike-in control \citep{Lister:2009hy, Lister:2011kg}.
+It is not clear how the sequencing error rate was estimated, particularly given that the base qualities are not included in the data available from the website.

+Now to why I don't think this is a very useful procedure.
+Firstly, this isn't actually estimating the number of methylcytosines in the sample; it is estimating the number of "methylcytosines", which are cytosines in the reference genome that appear to be methylated in at least some subset of the sample.
+These are two different things.
+If you want to estimate the number of methylcytosines then a better estimator is based on $\frac{1}{N_{loci}} \sum_{i = 1}^{N_{loci}} \beta_{i}$.
+A simple example makes this clear.

+Suppose we have ten cytosines in our reference sequence, each with a true methylation level of $B_{i} = 0.4$ in our sample, which contains multiple cells of known ploidy.
+Then the true number of methylcytosines is $0.4$ multiplied by the number of cells in our sample multiplied by the ploidy.
+We can estimate this by computing the average $\beta_{i}$ (an estimate of the average $B_{i}$) and multiplying it by an estimate of the number of molecules and the (known) ploidy.
+From this system we could easily generate sequencing data where the observed $\beta$-values are all "significantly" non-zero and thus, according to Lister et al.'s procedure, every cytosine is classified as a "methylcytosine".

+Secondly, \citet{Lister:2008bh, Lister:2009hy, Lister:2011kg} use only those cytosines that are classified as "methylcytosines" in many downstream analyses or use the 0-1 classification rather than the actual $\beta$-values.
+For example, in \citet[supplementary figure 2a]{Lister:2009hy} they use a Venn diagram to compare the number of "methylcytosines" called in two biological replicates to summarise the concordance between the two biological replicates.
+A far better summary of the biological replicability is to plot the $\beta$-values from each replicate against one another as a scatter plot, as this includes the magnitude of the $\beta$-values and not just whether they are "non-zero".

+Another example is that only cytosines identified as "methylcytosines" in at least one sample were used in differential methylation analyses \citep{Lister:2009hy, Lister:2011kg}.
+While there are often good reasons for screening loci prior to differential testing \citep[e.g.]{Bourgon:2010cr}, this could potentially bias results when looking for regions of differential methylation.
+For example, suppose there are ten cytosines in a row where the first three and last three are differentially methylated.
+If we ignore the four intervening cytosines, which are not differentially methylated, then we falsely conclude that the entire region is differentially methylated rather than it being two smaller DMRs.

 ### Methylated or unmethylated?

 All bisulfite-sequencing assays use _reference-based_ methylation calling.
 That is, they require the specification of a DNA reference sequence that the aligned bisulfite-sequencing data are compared against to infer the methylation state of each sequenced locus.
 Care must be taken to correctly handle the orientation and strand of the alignment. __FIGURE__ gives several examples (__TODO: Figure explaining reference-based methylation calling for reads aligned to forward and reverse strands__).